-My research broadly concerns transatlantic studies: the cultural, political, and historical connections that bind Europe and Latin America.
-My chapter, “The Transatlantic Turn,” provides an overview of the field and explains my own approach to studying these connections.
-In addition to literature and literary history, I also have interests in film (Hispania, Latin American Icons), art history (ARTMargins, Hispanic Review), and political theory (Radical Philosophy, Postmodern Culture).
-Below is a partial list of my scholarly publications.
+Professor Seguín’s research focuses on literature and culture in modern Iberia.
+Much of his work examines modern Iberia in the context of Europe’s relationship with Latin America since Independence.
+His essay, “The Transatlantic Turn,” provides an overview of this field, known as transatlantic studies, and explains his approach to studying these connections.
+In addition to literature and literary history, his scholarly interests include film (Hispania, Latin American Icons), art history (ARTMargins, Hispanic Review), and political theory (Radical Philosophy, Postmodern Culture).
+Below is a partial list of his scholarly publications.

 - Political Romanticism in the Americas.
 Co-edited with Ana Sabau.
 Journal of Latin American Cultural Studies (forthcoming)

 - “Podemos and the Ideals of Populist Proceduralism.”
 Arizona Journal of Hispanic Cultural Studies (forthcoming)